-Calendar - Your accounting period follows the year's calendar in chronological order.
+The calendar method is the default method used if you have no preferences.
+In this method, your accounting period follows the year's calendar in chronological order.
 That means you start recording on January 1 and then finish the recording period on December 31.
-The calendar method is the default method used if you have no preferences.

 The chosen starting month can be arbitrary, or it can be based on multiple factors.
 For example, some choose their starting month strategically so that the ending month period would fall on a lean period.
 That way, they can focus more on the accounting part while the business is slow.

 Accounting firms choose a fiscal period when the ending month falls on the tax-payment period, hitting two birds in one stone—create financial statements and pay appropriate taxes in one effort.

 If you're not sure how your business behaves, it's okay to stick to the calendar period.
 Accounting periods can be changed in the future depending on your state's policy, so be sure to double check.
 Either way, you must choose wisely as accounting period changes may involve considerable paperwork.

 After determining which accounting period you'll use, let's arm you with the knowledge of the full cycle accounting process, which includes recording and reporting transactions using financial statements.

 Before you put any amount on paper, you'll need to identify your business's accounts first.
 These accounts are what the entire accounting cycle depends on.

 In financial accounting, they are collectively known as the Chart of Accounts.
 Establish certain labels for transactions such as revenue, rent expenses, supplies expenses, utilities, and many more.